maxshuang/maxshuang.github.io/_posts/2024-05-04-Algorithm-Graph.md

             // because edge of undirected graph is bidirected,
             // so if we find out this edge is not the original edge,
             // we know it has a cycle.
-            has_cycle_=true;
+            // [NOTE]: tricky here, it's better to use the edge_to_ to judge the cycle for more clear intention
+            // since it's the undirected graph, from != e.Dest() is enough here has_cycle_=true;
             // construct a cycle
             edge_to_[e.Dest()]=e.Src();